 Institutional Biosafety Committee (IBC)

-Brown’s Office of Research Integrity (ORI) provides administrative support to the University’s Institutional Biosafety Committee (IBC).
-Brown's IBC evaluates and provides oversight of the use of biohazardous agents to ensure compliance with appropriate regulations and guidelines and to safeguard the health and safety of Brown University personnel, the community, and the environment.
+Brown University's IBC evaluates and provides oversight of the use of biohazardous agents to ensure compliance with appropriate regulations and guidelines and to safeguard the health and safety of Brown University personnel, the community, and the environment.
 In addition, via the Biological Research Authorization form submitted to the IBC, Brown identifies proposed Dual Use Research of Concern (DURC).

 Some research activities conducted at Brown require dual review by the IBC and other committees, such as the Institutional Animal Care and Use Committee (IACUC) and the Institutional Review Board (IRB).
-Given ORI supports all of these committees, our goal is to streamline and coordinate dual-review requirements as much as possible in an effort to facilitate the start (and continuation) of Brown research.
+Our goal is to streamline and coordinate dual-review requirements as much as possible in an effort to facilitate the start (and continuation) of Brown research.

-Questions or requests for additional information specific to IBC regulations should be directed to the Institutional Biosafety Officer (BSO), Shannon Benjamin, at firstname.lastname@example.org or (401) 863-3087.
+Questions or requests for additional information specific to IBC regulations should be directed to the Institutional Biosafety Officer (BSO), Linda LaPorte at [email protected].

 IBC oversight also includes human source material, including blood, body fluids, tissues and/or cell lines, infected clinical specimens or biologically contaminated specimens.